NUSTM/CPNC/README.md

 ## Training

-### Data
+### CPNC-S Model

-The dataset, semantic embedding of node and nodes clustering data are provided in [CPNC-S-data](https://pan.baidu.com/s/1AyUGZlUT2-ri2Sj5w_6Yzg?pwd=om9e ) and [CPNC-I-data ](https://pan.baidu.com/s/1DyMJs_lumfAf5GsPELsEEg?pwd=xe4j ).
-Plese donwload it and unzip the file under CPNC-S and CPNC-I, respectively.
-Because we didn't set the random seed in Constrastive Pretraining and Nodes Clustering, so we advice you use the embedding we have obtained.

-### Semantic Embedding and Node Clustering

- You can rerun the result as following:
+To train the CPNC-S model ,  you need to run the following command:

 ```bash
 cd CPNC/CPNC-S
 ```

+First Step, you need to get the semantic embedding and node clustering.
+Because we didn't set the random seed in this step, so we advice you use the embedding we have obtained [Link](Link).
+You also can rerun the result as following:

 Train Constrastive Pretraining Model for ATOMIC and CN-100K datasets: